thin-edge/thin-edge.io/docs/src/references/child-devices.md

 ## User Journeys

-The user journeys below outline the behaviour of external-devices, thin-edge and the cloud for the provisioning phase.
+The user journeys below outline the behaviour of external-devices, thin-edge and the cloud during the provisioning phase.

 #### Personas used in user journeys
 * **device-operator**: the one who maintains/operates the device in the field in the shopfloor